guild-st-isidore-TO/editorismelicorum/README.md

     - congregation hymnal -- The hymns, with only the melody line (Gregorian notation)
     - choir hymnal -- The hymns, with melody line, guitar line, and general accompaniment line (all in Standard notation)

+## CONTRIBUTING

+...

 ## DESIGN

+The module can be thought of as a publishing house (**Editoris Melicus**) run by several people:

+1. **Editoris**, the Editor (in Chief) -- Sets up jobs, sends deliverables
+1. **Lector**, the Reader -- Reads source documents, prepares them for further arrangement
+1. **Scriptor**, the Engraver -- Combines source documents and prepared arrangements, and engraves copies
+1. **Scholasticus**, the Scholar -- Knowledge resource for the rest of the team

+The module has been structured to reflect these personas and their division of responsibilities.

+### General data flow

 Initial sketch of how `gabctk` and `LilyPond` fit together